Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 by reducing the number of downlinks.

-SCHC implementations MUST be compatible with both behavior, and selection is made on a RuleID basis.
-The rules datamodel MUST include this field in the fragmentation rules for LoRaWAN.
+SCHC implementations MUST be compatible with both behavior, and selection is a part of the rule context.

 #### Regular fragments